dbrattli/OSlash/README.md

-# Ø - Functors, Applicatives, And Monads in Python
+# Functors, Applicatives, And Monads in Python

 Ø is an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in